dgcamblor/UMIvar/Doctorado/ctDNA methylation overview.md

 ### Detection of the tissue-of-origin

-**The pattern of cfDNA methylation is consistent with their originated cells or tissues [@huangCellFreeDNAMethylation2019, @lianidouDetectionRelevanceEpigenetic2021].** Therefore, it can be used to infer the underlying cell type via **deconvolution methods**, and could be used to infer cancer subtypes (with implications in prognosis and treatment). #insight
+**The pattern of cfDNA methylation is consistent with their originated cells or tissues [@huangCellFreeDNAMethylation2019, @lianidouDetectionRelevanceEpigenetic2021].** Therefore, it can be used to infer the underlying cell type via **deconvolution methods**, and it could be used to infer cancer subtypes (with implications in prognosis and treatment). #insight

+The tumor growth destroys cells from the normal tissue and therefore increases the cfDNA fraction pertaining to that specific tissue.

 ### Detection of Minimal Residual Disease (MRD)